nigrosimone/ng-http-caching/README.md

 ### checkResponseHeaders (boolean - default false);
 If true response headers cache-control and expires are respected.
+`Cache-Control: no-store`/`no-cache`, and an `Expires` already in the past, keep the response out of the cache; `max-age` drives the entry lifetime.
+The `Age` header is subtracted from `max-age`, so a response a CDN or proxy has already been holding isn't kept for the full `max-age` again — when `Age` is greater than or equal to `max-age` the response is already stale and isn't cached at all.

 ### allowedMethod (string[] - default: ['GET', 'HEAD'])
 Array of allowed HTTP methods to cache.